Finding the best trucking company to work for could be one of THE most important things you’ll need to do in your truck driving career.

 Ask if they often have payroll issues, how dispatch is to deal with and what the job entails.
 Find out how well they feel the equipment is maintained by the company.

-- Dispatch – Speak personal to the head dispatcher as to what dispatch expects of you in the performance of your duties and compare it to your information from the recruiter .
+- Dispatch – Speak directly to the head dispatcher.
+Find out what dispatch expects of you in the performance of your duties.
+Compare your findings with the information you receive from the recruiter .

-- Manager – Finally, meet with the terminal manage personally to clear up any inconsistency in the answers you have received to your questions and take the opportunity to introduce yourself to him or her.
-Often that personal introduction is beneficial to both of you in establishing a line of communication to deal with any later issues that may arise.
+A personal introduction is beneficial to both of you.
+It can establish a line of communication to deal with any later issues that may arise, should you accept a driving job with the carrier.
 The higher up their corporate ladder you are able to go, the better.

 - Calculating Pay – Finally, it is important to determine before starting with a carrier how you will be able to verify that your pay statements will be correct from the company.

-If the company is to pay ‘by the mile’ you need to be able to verify that the paid miles are the correct miles.
-Almost all trucking companies that pay by the mile, use the PC Miler program.
-This program is printable to hard copy off the screen and should be included with your pay statement to help you verify that they have paid you correctly.
+If the company is to pay ‘by the mile’, you need to be able to verify that the paid miles are the correct miles.
+Almost all trucking companies that pay by the mile, use the PC Miler program or a similar reputable program.

 Some companies rather than print a copy with your pay statement make a computer terminal available in the driver’s room that has PC Miler available do driver may, at any time, check their mileages with their pay statements.